dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

 Hint:

   0. Be very careful to read the descriptions in the broadcom document to see when you are supposed to preserve old values or ignore them.
-   If you overwrite old values, the code in this assignment may work, but later when you use other pins, your code will reset them.
+   If you don't ignore them when you should, you can write back indeterminant values, causing weird behavior.
+If you overwrite old values when you should not, the code in this assignment may work, but later when you use other pins, your code will reset them.

                // assume: we want to set the bits 7,8,9 in <x> to <v> and
                // leave everything else undisturbed.